Opinion | How RBG’s death could trigger a devastating blow to the U.S. health-care system

-Congress also designed everything in the law to be inextricably linked, the plaintiffs argue, so if the individual mandate is gone, the rest of the law should fall too.
+Congress also designed everything in the law to be inextricably linked, the plaintiffs argue, so if the individual mandate is gone, the rest of the law should fall, too.

 Of course, just as it acted to zero out the mandate, Congress had the opportunity to destroy the rest of the law.
 Instead, lawmakers voted, many times, not to do so.
 For this and other reasons, even conservative legal scholars who oppose Obamacare have dismissed the case as baloney.